KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 Kylo's dashboard is feed-health centric.
 Health of a feed is determined by job completion status, service level agreement violations, and rules that measure data quality.
 Kylo provides the ability to monitor feed performance and troubleshoot issues with feed job failures.

-Kylo monitors services in the cluster and external dependencies to provide a holistic view of services your Data Lake depends on.
+Kylo monitors services in the cluster and external dependencies to provide a holistic view of services your data lake depends on.
 Kylo provides a simple plugin for adding enterprise services to monitor.
 Kylo includes plugins for pulling service status from Ambari and Cloudera Navigator.
 This is useful for correlating service issues with feed health problems.

 Is Kylo's metadata server similar to Cloudera Navigator, Apache Atlas?